zairah10/NLP-Text-Classification/README.md

 ### Data Cleaning:
 Some of the standard text cleaning techniques have been used, like converting the text to lower case, tokenization, vocabulary creation, etc.

-Tensorflow's VocabularyProcessor object has been used to convert narratives into vecors.
+Tensorflow's VocabularyProcessor object has been used to convert narratives into vectors.

 Example: